2019 Fall Wedding Colors and Trends

 Aside from the pop of dust orange, darker color schemes for fall are on the rise in general.
 Think black, deep reds and even forest green, winter’s iconic color.
 This fall, it’s surely about romance, but with a bit of edge.

 While we’re talking about color, the most exciting trend for us is the increase of color grooms are boasting on their big day.
 No longer is color reserved for ties, boutonnieres and socks.
 Now vivid suits are taking center stage and grounding the entire outfit.
 This is the trend for the maximalist, and we’ve got you covered with suits in bold hues like brilliant blue and light blue.

 Not sure how to piece the outfit together?
 Need help keeping it moody to go with the dark color scheme trend?
 Our stylists have you covered.
-If you’re a Chicago local, stop by our showroom to chat with someone on our team or get in touch with us online.
+If you’re local to Chicago or Philadelphia, stop by our showroom to chat with someone on our team or get in touch with us online.